magevision/magento2-free-shipping-admin/README.md

 	* 100% open source

 ## Compatibility
-Magento Community Edition 2.3 - 2.4
+Magento Community Edition 2.4

-## Installing the Extension
+## Installing the Extension using an archive and FTP
 	* Backup your web directory and store database
 	* Download the extension
 		1. Sign in to your account